Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print(x.value) # => 43
 ```

-inout is frequently used when a method needs to mutate self.
+inout is used when a method needs to mutate self.

 See also `counter.mojo`